What is a mobile application penetration test?

 To protect against these vulnerabilities, specialist penetration testers can assess your mobile applications for the issues listed above on both Android and iOS devices.
 These tests are an important way to determine the overall resilience of your applications and an essential way to identify and manage exploitable vulnerabilities.
 For an overview of different types of penetration tests, read our guide to penetration testing.

 At the end of the test, the tester should provide you with a list of the vulnerabilities discovered, along with guidance on how to remediate them.
-This is usually in the form of a report.
+This is usually in the form of a pen test report – learn more in our blog that addresses what should be included in a good penetration testing report.
 The test report should be followed by a ‘wash-up’ call, during which the report findings, vulnerabilities and recommendations are discussed.

 A typical penetration test is structured as follows: